Frank J. Mrvan: Caucuses

+Political positions

+Abortion

+Mrvan supports abortion rights and supports codifying Roe v.
+Wade.
+He is an original cosponsor of the Women's Health Protection Act.

 COVID-19 policy

 On January 31, 2023, Mrvan voted against H.R.497:Freedom for Health Care Workers Act, a bill which would lift COVID-19 vaccine mandates for healthcare workers.

-On February 1, 2023, Mrvan voted against a resolution to end COVID-19 national emergency.
+On February 1, 2023, Mrvan voted against a resolution to end the COVID-19 national emergency.